 - From a plant other than marijuana

-If you have some spider mites which got tracked in randomly from outside, it’s likely you’ve got a run-of-the-mill spider mite that should be easy to get rid of.
+If you have some spider mites that got tracked in randomly from outside, you’ve likely got a run-of-the-mill spider mite that should be easy to get rid of.

-Although these guys are annoying as well, they almost seem nice compared to their cannabis-specialized counterparts.
+Although these guys are annoying, they almost seem nice compared to their cannabis-specialized counterparts.
 Chances are you’ll be able to successfully use one of the less harsh home remedies to stop your infestation.